 The overall intention of the document is transparency.
 Both the company and franchisee need to be on the same wavelength in order for the purchase and future management of the business to run smoothly.
 Click here to see a more in-depth description and analysis of the Franchise Disclosure Document.

-It all began in 1954 when a young boy’s mother found a math test in his pocket.
-That boy’s name was Takeshi Kumon, and he was in his second year of elementary school.
-Seeing that his test results were not as good as they usually were, his mother consulted her husband about what to do.
-Her husband was Toru Kumon, a high school math teacher at the time.
-To address his wife’s concern, Toru then began making math worksheets for his son, Takeshi.
+The origins of the Kumon franchise can be traced back to 1954 when Takeshi Kumon’s mother found a math test in his pocket.
+Takeshi was in his second year of elementary school and his test scores were not meeting their usually high marks.
+Takeshi’s mother consulted her husband, Toru Kumon.
+Toru Kumon was a high school math teacher at the time and began to create practice math worksheets for his son to practice.

 Franchising Since 1958

 Akira Hamanaka, President and Chair, Board of Directors.

 Laurence C. Lambert, Senior Vice President and Director, Kumon University.

 Ken Morimoto, Senior Vice President, Research, Development and Technology and Director.